LiZhang-2020/dpdk/doc/guides/testpmd_app_ug/testpmd_funcs.rst

  testpmd> flow create 0 ingress transfer pattern eth / end actions
         sample ratio 1 index 0  / port_id id 2 / end

-E-Switch Mirroring rule, the matched ingress packets are sent to port id 2, and also mirrored the packets with VXLAN encapsulation header and sent to port id 0.
+Mirroring rule with port representors (with "transfer" attribute), the matched ingress packets are sent to port id 2, and also mirrored the packets with VXLAN encapsulation header and sent to port id 0.

 ::